Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 #### General

-To calculate the operational emissions associated with software, multiply the electricity consumption of the hardware the software is running on by the regional, granular marginal emissions rate.
-The marginal emissions rate reflects the change in emissions associated with a change in demand.
+To calculate the operational emissions associated with software, multiply the electricity consumption of the hardware the software is running on by the regional, hourly emissions rate.

 To calculate the operational emissions `O` for a software application, use the following: